rever0f/j2c/README.md

 chordvak the dvoriak version and are modified from the default layout.
-The default layout seems optimized for tablets but would get in the way of coding with autocomplete and wastes some keys for
+The default layout seems optimized for tablets but would get in the way of coding with autocomplete and wastes some keys.
+For
-! (shift-1).
+example: ! (shift-1).
+Which isn't really a waste as it gets you a one chord !, but this doesn't balance for me on the key real estate.
 Have not implemented auto complete but if I do may use a double shift or shift space.
-Replaced the ! ( ) ? keys with = [ ] /
+The single shift has problems for things like camelCase which probley only coders use.
+Could perhaps have an enable/disable autocomplete or a seperate mode.
+Replaced the ! ( ) ?  keys with = [ ] / respectively.
-respectively.
 Also added numbers/modifier keys to thumb chords: